from a handpicked tutor in LIVE 1-to-1 classes

 Squares, Square roots, Cubes, Cube roots.

-- Cubes and cubes roots (only factor method for numbers containing at most 3 digits)
+- Cubes and cube roots (using factor method to find cubes and cube roots of numbers containing at most 3 digits)

 Playing with numbers

-- Deducing the divisibility test rules of 2, 3, 5, 9, 10 for a two or three-digit number expressed in the general form.
+- Deriving the divisibility test rules of 2, 3, 5, 9, and 10 for a two-digit and three-digit numbers expressed in the general form

 Ratio and Proportion